draew6/fastroutes/README.md

 ```bash
 fastroutes http://localhost:8000/fastroutes output_file.py
 ```
-This will save the generated ccode to `output_file.py`.
+This will save the generated code to `output_file.py`.